 Tuesday, June 30:

-2:35 – 3:25 pm: Enterprise Edge Computing with Project EVE – Roman Shaposhnik, Co-founder and VP of Product and Strategy, ZEDEDA
+2:35 – 3:25 pm: Enterprise Edge Computing with Project EVE – Jason Shepherd, Vice President of Ecosystem, ZEDEDA

 This talk approaches enterprise edge computing and discusses the definition, the challenges and a solution with LF Edge’s Project Eve.
 The enterprise edge is different from traditional data center environments:

 – Physical distribution and resulting physical and network security

 – Service lifetime of 7 or more years

 – Security requirements for cyber-physical systems

 Yet system designers want to follow cloud native and devops approaches for deploying apps at the edge.

 This is why we created the Edge Virtualization Engine, or Project EVE.
 This talk covers:

 – Requirements of the enterprise edge environment